fable-compiler/Fable.Python/docs-src/communicate/py-from-fable.md

 - step 1: We specify the module we wish to use.
 Here `alert` means: "import the `alert.py` file".
 - step 2: we create a let binding called `mylib` to map the js library.
-- step 3: we use the `nativeOnly` keyword to say that `mylib` is just a placeholder for the JavaScript native implementation.
+- step 3: we use the `nativeOnly` keyword to say that `mylib` is just a placeholder for the Python native implementation.

 Now we can use this: